In this Guide

-The key thing here is to understand specs.
-There are a lot that you’ll see listed when you look at an air compressor, but when it comes to paint spraying, HP/volume aren’t super relevant.
+The key thing here is to understand the specs of the best air compressors.
+There is a lot that you’ll see listed when you look at an air compressor.
+But when it comes to painting spraying, HP/volume isn’t super relevant.

 CFM stands for cubic feet per minute, and it’s a measure of the volume of air a compressor will put out each minute at a given pressure.
-Most compressors are rated for CFM at both 40 and 90 psi, or at 50 and 100 psi.
-You’ll want to look at the lower psi for your CFM rating, assuming you’re using an HVLP-style spray gun (you should, if you’re not already!).
+Most of the best air compressors are rated for CFM at both 40 and 90 psi, or at 50 and 100 psi.
+You’ll want to look at the lower psi for your CFM rating, assuming you’re using an HVLP-style spray gun (you should if you’re not already!).

-Compare the compressor’s listed CFM rating to the CFM draw on your spray gun (usually about 1-6 CFM), and then you’ll be able to get a sense of whether the compressor can power your gun, and whether you’ll be able to use multiple air tools at once.
+Compare the compressor’s listed CFM rating to the CFM draw on your spray gun (usually about 1-6 CFM).
+After that you’ll be able to get a sense of whether the compressor can power your gun, and whether you’ll be able to use multiple air tools at once.

-There’s one tricky thing watch out for here.
-Most compressors are rated for CFM using a 25% duty cycle, because most standard air tools use air sporadically.
+There’s one tricky thing to watch out for here.
+Most of the best air compressors are rated for CFM using a 25% duty cycle because most standard air tools use air sporadically.
 They only draw about a quarter of the time you’re using them.
 Paint spraying is different–it’s a 100% draw.
 If you’re going to be using a 1 CFM gun on a compressor that’s rated at 25% duty cycle, that compressor actually needs to be rated for 4+ CFM to serve you well.

-Remember: be generous with the CFM threshold you look for from your compressor, since you don’t want to be pushing compressors to the limit.
+Remember: be generous with the CFM threshold you look for from your compressor.
+Indeed you don’t want to be pushing compressors to the limit.
 Give yourself at least a full CFM of leeway if you can afford it.

 Tip for pros: will people be working with other tools while someone is spraying?
 If so, figure that into your CFM calculations!